davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 - the `grid` partial contains all SCSS and mixins required for both the horizontal and vertical grid systems
 - the `mixins` partial contains all other mixins

-These are imported along with the pattern-specific SCSS file to create the main build CSS file like this:
+These are imported along with the pattern-specific SCSS files to create the main build CSS file like this:

 ```
 build.scss